VictorSeven/CNetwork/README.md

     {
         CNetwork<> net(20000); //Create a network of max size 20000 nodes net.create_albert_barabasi(2, 2, 5464531); //Fill this size with AB model
-        //compute_eigenv return a (N+1) vector where the largest eigenvalue is the last element vector<double> eigenv = net.compute_eigenv(0.01);
+        //compute_eigenv returns a (N+1) vector where the largest eigenvalue is the last element vector<double> eigenv = net.compute_eigenv(0.01);
         cout << eigenv[eigenv.size() -1] << endl; //Get the eigenvalue
     }

-The code above only needs **1.953** seconds to run on a moderately old computer (i3-370M processor, 2.4 GHz, from 2010).
+The code above only needs **1.953** seconds (less than 2s!) to run on a moderately old computer (i3-370M processor, 2.4 GHz, from 2010).
 For comparison, I executed a similar code on Python's NetworkX.
 Only the creation of the network via

     %timeit nx.barabasi_albert_graph(1000000, 2, 5464531)